Who am I and Why Do I Love to Help Others?

 I am currently a PhD Candidate in Higher Education with a focus on Human Resource Management at Michigan State University.
 I focus on how work-life initiatives and awareness improves employee retention, satisfaction, and performance.
-As an emerging researcher my work has twice earned me the Wilson Award at MSU for excellence in human resource research.
+As a researcher my work has twice earned me the Wilson Award at MSU for excellence in human resource research.
 My thoughts on work-life have led to magazine articles, interviews on podcasts, and most recently given a published chapter in the book Beyond the Pride and the Privilege: Stories of Doctoral Students and Work Life Balance.
 On October 1 will release my first book “the 2-Year-Old’s Guide to Work-Life Balance.”

 Student Affairs/College Administration

-I have been a Student Affairs professional for the past 13 years.
+I have been a Student Affairs professional for the past 15years.
 I am currently the Manager for Graduate Student Engagement at the University of Michigan.
 I have worked in multiple aspects of college administration including residence life, athletics, career services, academic success, judicial affairs, Fraternity and Sorority Life, graduate student services, advising organizations, and my favorite: leadership development.
 I have involved in the Knowledge Community and Commission leadership in NASPA and ACPA respectfully.
 I believe passionately in the value student affairs brings to a student’s experience.
 Student Affairs is part of the formula to student success and should be treated as such.

 16 Random Facts About Me

 - Despite all my achievements and love of speaking, my greatest achievements and love are with my son Alessio (3) and daughter Sofia (2).

 - I met my wife Sherri while coaching football in Leavenworth, KS.
 I literally owe all I have in life to football.